-Making Friends After Moving Abroad When You Miss Home and Don't Speak the Language
+Making Friends After Moving Abroad

 Culture · by Simone Rainieri · 7 min read

-Why it is harder in a new country specifically
+Why it is harder here specifically

-If the language is a barrier
+When language is the barrier

 If you are shy or afraid of getting it wrong